Learn Understanding Strengths-Based...

 Let Your Difficulties Fuel Your Recovery

 With a strengths-based perspective, we don’t ignore the challenges we face in life.
 We just don’t let those challenges and the task of solving them be the driving factor during treatment.
-“Strengths-based therapy3 adheres to the belief that even the most challenging life stories that clients bring to therapy contain examples of their exercise of strengths in their struggle with adversity,” writes psychologist and President of the Strengths-Based Institute, Elsie Jones-Smith, in one of her textbooks on SBT.
-“For instance, the addict’s or substance abuser’s maladaptive responses may also contain within them the seeds of a struggle for health.”
+“Strengths-based therapy adheres to the belief that even the most challenging life stories that clients bring to therapy contain examples of their exercise of strengths in their struggle with adversity,” writes psychologist and President of the Strengths-Based Institute, Elsie Jones-Smith, in one of her textbooks on SBT.4 “For instance, the addict’s or substance abuser’s maladaptive responses may also contain within them the seeds of a struggle for health.”

 So, the difficulties you’ve endured can even be harnessed as fuel for your recovery.
-“To fully understand the basis of the strengths perspective,4 it is necessary to understand that it is possible—in fact, quite likely—to face adversity and to thrive, not necessarily in spite of it but often in great part because of it,” say social work experts Jill Grant and Susan Cadell.
-“Studies of those who have faced adversity suggest that it can be a transformative experience, with enduring positive effects on problem-solving abilities, sensitivity, relationships, coping skills, ability to set priorities, efficacy, and self-knowledge.”
+“To fully understand the basis of the strengths perspective, it is necessary to understand that it is possible—in fact, quite likely—to face adversity and to thrive, not necessarily in spite of it but often in great part because of it,” say social work experts Jill Grant and Susan Cadell.5 “Studies of those who have faced adversity suggest that it can be a transformative experience, with enduring positive effects on problem-solving abilities, sensitivity, relationships, coping skills, ability to set priorities, efficacy, and self-knowledge.”
 The key to SBT, then, is unlocking these strengths and fostering their growth.

 Tap Into the Power of Positivity